LARISSA MELO PIENKOWSKI

 Fun Facts About Me

-1. When I don't have my nose in a book, I can be found playing volleyball, making ceramics, cooking, or doing Pilates.
+When I don't have my nose in a book, I’m usually playing volleyball, cooking, baking, or doing Pilates.

 stories centered around identity written by authors who don’t share that identity